Egyptian Premier League: Post-war Period (1974–2002)

-The league returned to its 24-team format for the 1975–76 championship, but it quickly reverted to a format featuring between 12 and 16 teams.
+In the 1970s, a new generation of talented players emerged in the Egyptian football such as; Hassan Shehata, Mahmoud El Khatib, Taha Basry, Ekramy, Farouk Gaafar, Abdel Aziz Abdel Shafy, Moustafa Abdou, Hassan El Shazly, Ali Khalil, Ali Abo Gresha, Mussad Nur and others.
+Although this generation did not achieve positive results with their country's national team in the 1970s, the league was a strong tournament and full of talent.

 After the Yom Kippur War, Al Ahly won three championships straight, followed by a single championship for Zamalek.
-This pattern would continue until 1990: Al Ahly would win many championships, followed by a single win for Zamalek.
+This pattern would continue until 1990: Al Ahly would win many championships, followed by a single win for Zamalek, who won their single title in the 1977–78 season with a narrow lead over Al Ahly.
 This was only interrupted by Al Mokawloon winning the 1982–83 edition.
 This is the latest time a team has won the League for the first time.
+The league returned to its 24-team format for the 1975–76 season, but it quickly reverted to a format featuring between 12 and 16 teams.
+Tersana were close of winning the 1974–75 season and lost in the final week to Al Ahly with a narrow difference.
+Top goal scorers fluctuated between Hassan Shehata, Mahmoud El Khatib and Ali Khalil.
+The 1978–79 season was a 12-team format.

-Al Ahly and Zamalek also dominated the CAF Champions League, starting with a 1982 triumph for Al Ahly.
-The Egyptian Priemer League became the most successful league in that tournament when Zamalek won in 1993.
+In the 1980s, selected foreign players were chosen to play in the league such as Zamalek's Emmanuel Quarshie, and Al Mokawloon's Joseph-Antoine Bell, until the rules were changed with new limitations on foreign players in 1985.
+Zamalek and Al Ahly also dominated the CAF Champions League, starting with a 1982 triumph for Al Ahly, and Zamalek in 1984 and 1986, followed by Afro-Asian Club Championship for Zamalek in 1987, which Al Ahly won the next year.
+Al Ahly also won the African Cup Winners' Cup for three consecutive times from 1984 to 1986.
+Al Mokawloon won the 1983 African Cup Winners' Cup as well.
+The Egyptian Premier League became the most successful league in that tournament when Zamalek won in 1993, followed by their win in the CAF Super Cup over Al Ahly in 1994, with two Egyptian contenders for the first time in a continental final.

 The league was not played in 1990 because of Egypt's qualification for the 1990 World Cup.
-After this delay, Ismaily won the 1990–91 season, followed by Zamalek winning twice in a row, and after that Al Ahly won every season until the turn of the century.
-Zamalek and Ismaily briefly rose in power once again between 2000 and 2004, and Ismaily's 2001–02 win is the latest time that a team other than Zamalek and Al Ahly have won.
+After this delay, Ismaily won the 1990–91 season, followed by Zamalek winning twice in a row in the 1991–92 and 1992–93 seasons, and after that Al Ahly won every season until the turn of the century.
+Zamalek and Ismaily briefly rose in power once again between 2000 and 2004, with Zamalek winning 2000–01, 2002–03 and 2003–04 seasons and Ismaily's 2001–02 win is the latest time that a team other than Zamalek and Al Ahly have won the title.